 About the ACT Integrity Commission

-The ACT Integrity Commission (the Commission) will be an independent body that will have the power to investigate corruption in public administration and strengthen public confidence in government integrity.
+The Commission is an independent body that has the power to investigate corruption in public administration and strengthen public confidence in government integrity.

 The Integrity Commissioner will be an Officer of the Legislative Assembly, joining the Auditor-General, the Clerk of the Legislative Assembly, and the Electoral Commissioner.
-The Speaker will be responsible for appointing the Integrity Commissioner.
+The Speaker is responsible for appointing the Integrity Commissioner.

 The establishment of the Commission will not change the way that ACTPS staff, statutory office holders and political staffers are expected to work.

-The establishment of an independent integrity commission is an election commitment of the 9th Legislative Assembly.
+The establishment of an independent integrity commission was an election commitment of the 9th Legislative Assembly.

 On 26 February 2018, the Government Response to the Select Committee report was released with the Government providing its support to establish an integrity body and committing to develop draft legislation.
 The Government furthered this commitment in the 2018-19 Budget, providing funding of $8.4 million over four years to establish the ACT Integrity Commission.

 On 31 July 2018, the Government tabled its Integrity Commission Bill 2018 as an Exposure Draft and referred the Exposure Draft alongside its associated Explanatory Statement to the 2018 Select Committee on an Independent Integrity Commission for consideration.